iotaledger/integration-services/api/usage-ssi-bridge.md

 * (optionally) The user can acquire the courier scanner device credential (in the form of a QR code) and uses the Ecommerce-SSI Bridge to verify that the scanner device belongs to a delivery company authorised by her e-commerce operator.
 This allows to verify authentic deliveries.

 #### Use case 2.
-Customer identity and delivery verification ###
+Customer identity and delivery verification

-__Problem__: Proof of Collection: guarantee goods being collected by the right customer; avoid threats and frauds in the distribution chain
+__Problem__: Proof of Collection: guarantee goods being collected by the right customer; avoid threats and frauds in the distribution chain.

 In the context of ENSURESEC e-commerce ecosystem, the proposed use case will make use of the Ecommerce-SSI Bridge to implement the following workflow:
 * A user creates a decentralized identity (DID document) using a mobile application (a standalone credential wallet or an e-commerce shopping app)